 We will continue to be very clear about the hard work that lies before us.
 We will also continue to be very clear in stating that our growth and success will depend entirely upon the support we receive from the nudist community.
 In the end, each and every one of us will get out of this rebuilding effort only what we put into it.
 There is no "white knight" who will come to our rescue.
 We must do this ourselves, and do it we will!

 Naturist Legacy is a private membership-based non-profit corporation created to own and manage land held in trust for naturist use — forever!
 We have our land.
 No debts.
 No mortgage.
 Ours forever.
 Naturist forever.
 We are moving forward.
 We hope that you will join us, and that you will generously support us.

 Honour the past.
 Support the present.
 Build the future.

-SOURCE: This article is from the non-members edition of the January 14, 2011 Naturist Legacy News Update.
-It was co-authored by the Naturist Legacy Inc. treasurer and me.
+SOURCE: This article was published in both the members and non-members editions of the January 14, 2011 Naturist Legacy News Update.
+I co-authored the article with the Naturist Legacy Inc. treasurer.
 Check out the 2011 Photo Galleries to see what was accomplished during this ambitious year of construction and development at Naturist Legacy Park.

 *The By-laws mentioned in the article above are no longer available at the link provided but are available here.

 *The History of Crocus Grove Sun Club mentioned in the article above is no longer available at the link provided but is available here.